MisionThi/thi-origins-stuff/docs/thi_key_library.md

 With this library, you will be able to have up to 18 active powers on one origin.

 ## How do I use it?
+The first step will be downloading the datapack off course.
+In the data file
+>> test